 It then lowers the screen brightness to save energy and prevent the battery from draining quickly.
 It also helps prevent burn-in that can cause permanent damage.

 Tap the display (or Display > Brightness level).
 Adjust the Brightness slider to a comfortable level.
-You can also turn on a dark mode (or dark theme) that uses a dark background to save pixels and battery life, or Adaptive Brightness, which automatically adjusts the screen to light exposure.
+You can also turn on a dark mode (or dark theme) that uses a dark background to save pixels and battery life, or Adaptive Brightness automatically adjusts the screen to light exposure.

 7. Low background activity